-The transport hierarchy will be respected in the transport strategy, in line with the 15 minute neighbourhood ethos.
+The transport hierarchy will be respected in the transport strategy, to ensure safe, direct and accessible connectivity for current and future residents.

-Figure 63; Preferred hierarchy of movement
+Figure 9.17; Preferred hierarchy of movement

 The 2011 Census Journey to Work data for North Walsham Middle Super Output Area (MSOA) shows that 64% of existing journeys to work are to a destination outside of North Walsham, with 36% remaining within North Walsham.